rodber/chevereto-free/README.md

  - MySQL 5.0 (ALL PRIVILEGES)

 In most servers that's all you need.
 The system has a built-in system check that it will tell you right away when you have to fix some stuff in your server.

+##Installation service
+We will be happy to install Chevereto for you.
+Just send us an [installation request](https://chevereto.com/panel/request-installation) and we will do all the installation job for you.
+For free.

 ##Install via web installer
 1. Download the [Chevereto Free web installer](https://cdn.rawgit.com/Chevereto/php-repo-installer/master/index.php)